ilpropheta/ilpropheta.github.io/README.md

 - 2004
   - seen some C++ code, from a classmate who was developing an RPG
 - 2005
-  - started Computer Engineering BSc
+  - started BSc in Computer Engineering
   - written my first line of Java
 - 2006
   - attended *Java Day 2006* - my first software conference ever